Bhinmal

 Bhinmal (previously Shrimal Nagar) is an ancient town in the Jalore District of Rajasthan, India.
 It is 72 km south of Jalore.
-Bhinmal was the early capital of Gurjaradesa, comprising modern-day southern Rajasthan and northern Gujarat.
+Bhinmal was the early capital of Gurjara-Pratihara dynasty, comprising modern-day southern Rajasthan and northern Gujarat.
 The town was the birthplace of the Sanskrit poet Magha and mathematician-astronomer Brahmagupta.

 History

-The original name of Bhinmal was Bhillamala.
 Its older name was Srimal, from which Shrimali Brahmins took their name.
 Xuanzang, the Chinese Buddhist pilgrim who visited India between 631 and 645 AD during Harsha's reign, mentioned this place as Pi-lo-mo-lo.
 There are different views about the origin of its name.
 It is suggested that it may from its Bhil population, whereas Shrimalamahatmaya said the name arose because of the poverty caused by Islamic invaders, which caused most of its people to migrate from the area.
-It was the early capital of the kingdom of Gurjaradesa.
-The kingdom is first mentioned in Banabhatta's Harshacharita in the seventh century AD.
+It was the early capital of the kingdom of Gurjara-Pratihara dynasty.
+The dynasty is first mentioned in Banabhatta's Harshacharita in the seventh century AD.
 Its king is said to have been defeated by Harsha's father Prabhakaravardhana, who died c.
 605 AD.
 The surrounding kingdoms were Sindha (Sindh), Lāta (southern Gujarat) and Malava (western Malwa), indicating that the region included northern Gujarat and southern Rajasthan.

 Xuanzang mentioned the Gurjara country (Kiu-che-lo) with its capital at Bhillamala (Pi-lo-mo-lo) as the second largest kingdom of Western India.
 He distinguished it from the neighbouring kingdoms of Bharukaccha, Ujjayini, Malava, Valabhi and Surashtra.
-The Gurjara kingdom was said to have measured 833 miles in circuit and its ruler was a 20-year old Kshatriya, distinguished for his wisdom and courage.
+The Gurjara dynasty was said to have measured 833 miles in circuit and its ruler was a 20-year old Kshatriya, distinguished for his wisdom and courage.
 It is believed that the king must have been the immediate successor of the Chavda dynasty ruler Vyāgrahamukha, under whose reign the mathematician-astronomer Brahmagupta wrote his treatise in 628 AD.